-The Insurer and the trustee take full responsibility for the whole of this Product Disclosure Statement and Policy Document (PDS).
-The Insurer and the trustee are wholly owned subsidiaries of Westpac Banking Corporation ABN 33 007 457 141 (the Bank).
-Westpac Protection Plans are not a deposit or other liability of the Bank.
-Neither the Bank nor any member of the Westpac Group (other than the Insurer and the trustee) guarantees the benefits payable in relation to Westpac Protection Plans.
+This PDS is issued by the Insurer and WSAL.
+The Insurer and WSAL take full responsibility for the whole of this PDS.
+The Insurer and WSAL are wholly owned subsidiaries of the Bank.
+Neither the Westpac Protection Plans nor an interest in the Westpac MasterTrust, are an investment in, deposit with or other liability of the Bank.
+Neither the Bank nor any member of the Westpac Group (other than the Insurer) guarantees the benefits payable in relation to Westpac Protection Plans.